-Canada’s Gross Domestic Product (GDP) of $1.74 trillion in 2019 was only around eight percent of the GDP of its primary trading partner, the United States.
-Despite this, Canada remains one of the world’s wealthiest countries and is estimated to be the tenth largest global economy.
-Its growth rate was forecast to remain stable at around 1.7% for 2020, prior to the onset of the COVID-19 pandemic.
+Canada’s Gross Domestic Product (GDP) of $1.64 trillion in 2020 was only around eight percent of the GDP of its primary trading partner, the United States.
+Despite this, Canada remains one of the world’s wealthiest countries and is estimated to be the ninth largest global economy.

-In addition, the country’s transparent and efficient regulatory framework helps make opening a business within its borders a relatively straightforward process.
-The country is ranked 22nd in the World Bank’s global index for ease of doing business, ahead of other leading global economies like Germany and France.
+The country’s transparent and efficient regulatory framework helps make opening a business within its borders a relatively straightforward process.
+The country is ranked 23nd in the World Bank’s global index for ease of doing business, ahead of other leading global economies like Japan and France.
 Canada also benefits from the North American Free Trade Agreement (NAFTA) with the United States and Mexico, and from income tax treaties with more than 90 countries around the world.

 For growing U.S. companies, in particular, opening an office in Canada is often the first step to broader international expansion.
 But maintaining fully compliant Canadian operations can be complicated, due to the constantly shifting laws and payroll regulations that vary across the country’s ten provinces and three territories.
 Read on for a primer on the top considerations to watch when setting up and executing payroll in Canada.